-3.1.
+3.2.
 Arctic gateway fluxes and circulation

 Simulated volume, heat, and freshwater fluxes through major Arctic gateways generally agree well with observational estimates (Table 2).
-Volume and freshwater fluxes are given for Bering, Fram, Davis, Denmark Straits and for the Barents Sea Opening.
-Heat fluxes are given for the Bering, Fram, and Davis Strait, as well as for the Barents Sea Opening, where recent observational estimates are available.
-Model mean transports are within a standard deviation of observational estimates and usually within reported error bounds of observations where these error bounds are available, with the caveat that the observations generally date from earlier periods than the model run.
-Atlantic Water biases within the basin (discussed in more detail in section 3.3) motivated a more detailed comparison of Fram Strait temperature and velocity with the Alfred Wagner Institute moorings that were deployed across Fram Strait in 2017 and 2018.
+Volume and freshwater fluxes are given for the Bering, Fram, Davis, and Denmark Straits, and for the Barents Sea Opening.
+Heat fluxes are given for the Bering, Fram, and Davis Straits, as well as for the Barents Sea Opening, where recent observational estimates are available.
+Model mean transports are within a standard deviation of observational estimates and usually within reported error bounds of observations where such error bounds are available, with the caveat that the observations generally date from earlier periods than the model run.
+Atlantic Water biases within the basin (discussed in more detail in Section 3.3) motivated a more detailed comparison of Fram Strait temperature and velocity with the Alfred Wagner Institute moorings that were deployed across Fram Strait in 2017 and 2018 (not shown).
 While there were minor differences between the model and the mooring observations, both the temperature and dynamical structure agreed well with observations (von Appen, 2019; von Appen et al., 2019).
-The model's northward velocity core was more zonally diffuse; high resolution modeling studies suggest this may be an artifact in our model due to insufficient horizontal resolution (Wekerle et al., 2017).
+The model's northward velocity core was more zonally diffuse; ~1 km horizontal resolution modeling studies suggest this may be an artifact in our model due to insufficient horizontal resolution (Wekerle et al., 2017).
 Sections through the other gateways suggested generally good agreement between the modeled and observed current pathways and temperature/salinity structure (not shown).

-Modeled Arctic velocity fields (fig. 4) reproduce the major features of Arctic circulation, including the cyclonic boundary circulation originating in Fram Strait, the anticyclonic Beaufort Gyre, and the transpolar drift (Rudels et al., 2004; Armitage et al., 2017; Nguyen et al., 2021).
+Modeled Arctic velocity fields (Fig. 4) reproduce the major features of Arctic circulation, including the cyclonic boundary circulation originating in Fram Strait, the anticyclonic Beaufort Gyre, and the transpolar drift (Rudels et al., 2004; Armitage et al., 2017; Nguyen et al., 2021).
 2017 UH8to2 surface velocities are in a similar range to velocity estimates from the 2017 ASTE (Nguyen et al., 2021), although velocities are somewhat larger and show more eddy variation, likely due to the higher resolution of the UH8to2 model allowing more developed mesoscale dynamics.
-Modeled velocities in the central Arctic were modest (a couple centimeters per second), except in
+Modeled velocities in the central Arctic were modest (a couple centimeters per second), except in boundary currents at the basin's margin and along the Chukchi slope (north of Alaska), where they at times exceeded 10 cm/s.
+The model successfully captured intricate flow fields in the Chukchi Sea and Fram Strait.
+Warm eddies and intrusions (not shown) were apparent associated with Bering Sea inflow, similar to observed small-scale features (Fine et al., 2018; MacKinnon et al., 2021).